 - A partner might hear your music with the volume turned up.

-Please note that this written review isn’t an exact transcript of my video above.
-I’ve organized the article to make it easier to find specific information.
+Please note that this article isn’t an exact transcript of the video.
+I’ve organized it to make it easier to find specific information.

 The different versions of Bedphones